LARIAT.NET Wireless Broadband

 $10/mo

-Small Business or residence requiring more bandwidth for video, gaming, multimedia or VPN
+Enhanced Residential - Home requiring more bandwidth for video, gaming, multimedia

-Up to 3 workstations and/or moderate to high resolution video streaming (e.g. Netflix, Hulu, ABC.com); real time auction bidding; real time gaming/MMO; premium VoIP; VPN with access to shared disks; Windows Remote Desktop
+Up to 3 workstations or moderate to high resolution video streaming (e.g. Amazon Prime, Hulu, Netflix); real time auction bidding; real time gaming/MMORP; XBox Live; VoIP.

 1 Included

-Medium business or residence or small business requiring additional speed or bandwidth
+Small business or residence with multiple users requiring additional speed or bandwidth

-4-6 workstations and/or applications requiring higher capacity including HD video streaming; two way Web conferencing; multiple VoIP sessions; bandwidth-intensive real-time games, multimedia, or VPN; high resolution Windows Remote Desktop
+4-6 workstations and/or applications requiring higher capacity including HD video streaming; two way Web conferencing; multiple VoIP sessions; bandwidth-intensive real-time games, multimedia, or VPN; high resolution Windows Remote Desktop.
+Most popular level for multiple college roommates and frequent use of Zoom or similar conferencing systems.

 $80

-6-10 workstations and/or multiple concurrent video streams; bandwidth-intesive applications (see above); complete replacement of TV and telephone service via Internet
+Multiple workstations and/or multiple concurrent video streams; bandwidth-intesive applications (see above); complete replacement of cable or satellite TV service.

 1 Included